Montenegro summer packing list for women

 High-heels or very flat shoes without grip or support will make your feet tired and walking the wonderful villages more challenging, even dangerous.

-A pair of cute sneakers like the ever present Italian brand Superga or any other pair of sturdy shoes that provide support (aka holds your foot in place) and cushion (for the long days of walking) are a great idea.
+A pair of cute sneakers like the ever present Italian brand Superga or any other pair of sturdy shoes that provide support (aka holds your foot in place) and cushion (for the long days of walking) like these ones are a great idea.

-For the beach, the coast and the boat trips, reef shoes or closed waterproof sandals are useful.
-A proper pair of sneakers will come in handy for hiking, more technical hiking shoes are probably not required unless you plan on a hiking trip.
+For the beach, the coast and the boat trips, reef shoes or closed waterproof sandals like the ones from Teva (which by the way last a lifetime) are essential because beaches are made of pebbles.
+A proper pair of lightweight sneakers (I have these ones from Salomon) will come in handy for hiking.

 Montenegrins are not big fans of AC